chocolatey/choco-wiki/ChocolateyFAQs.md

 <a id="markdown-i-would-like-to-use-chocolatey-in-my-organization-is-the-licensing-friendly" name="i-would-like-to-use-chocolatey-in-my-organization-is-the-licensing-friendly"></a>
 ### I would like to use Chocolatey in my organization, is the licensing friendly?

 Yes, it is.
 Chocolatey carries a FOSS Apache 2.0 license, which is extremely business friendly.
-You can use Chocolatey and most of it's infrastructure completely free.
+You can use Chocolatey and most of its infrastructure completely free.
 Chocolatey also has a business edition with features organizations need for better software management .
 See [Compare](https://chocolatey.org/pricing) for details.

 <a id="markdown-should-my-organization-depend-on-use-the-community-feed-httpschocolateyorgpackages" name="should-my-organization-depend-on-use-the-community-feed-httpschocolateyorgpackages"></a>
 ### Should my organization depend on (use) the community feed (https://chocolatey.org/packages)?